 The Designated Personnel will complete the SCB Child Exploitation Checklist and refer to Social Care if there is a concern that a young person may be at risk of CSE.

-The school recognises that young people who go missing can be at increased risk of sexual exploitation and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.6.4).
+The school recognises that young people who go missing can be at increased risk of sexual exploitation and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions.